laminas/laminas-i18n/docs/book/v3/translator/caching.md

 # Caching

 In production, it makes sense to cache your translations.
 This not only saves you from loading and parsing the individual formats each time, but also guarantees an optimized loading procedure.

+## PSR-6 Support

+laminas-i18n supports [PSR-6](https://www.php-fig.org/psr/psr-6/) caching.
+[laminas-cache](https://docs.laminas.dev/laminas-cache/psr6/) provides a PSR-6 implementation along with [many other libraries](https://packagist.org/providers/psr/cache-implementation).

 > MISSING: **Installation Requirements**
-> The cache support of laminas-i18n depends on the [laminas-cache](https://docs.laminas.dev/laminas-cache/) component, so be sure to have it installed before getting started:
 >
+> The following example uses [laminas-cache](https://docs.laminas.dev/laminas-cache/), so make sure to have it installed before getting started:
+>
 > ```bash
 > $ composer require laminas/laminas-cache
 > ```
 >
-> Version 3 of laminas-cache removed support for factories required by this component, so if your application requires laminas-cache version 3 or later, you will also need to install `laminas-cache-storage-deprecated-factory`
->
-> ```bash
-> $ composer require laminas/laminas-cache-storage-deprecated-factory
-> ```
->
 > laminas-cache is shipped without a specific cache adapter to allow free choice of storage backends and their dependencies.
 > So make sure that the required adapters are installed.
 >
-> The following example used the [memory adapter of laminas-cache](https://docs.laminas.dev/laminas-cache/storage/adapter/#memory-adapter):
+> The following example uses the [memory adapter of laminas-cache](https://docs.laminas.dev/laminas-cache/storage/adapter/#memory-adapter):
 >
 > ```bash
 > $ composer require laminas/laminas-cache-storage-adapter-memory